-Market Insights & Homeowner Guidance Michelle Asnaran January 2, 2026
+Market Insights & Homeowner Guidance Michelle Sodeli January 2, 2026

 If you purchased or refinanced your home in the last several years, it’s not uncommon to feel conflicted about selling — even if your space no longer fits your life the way it once did.